-The Nat Government of 1948 opposed the idea of British workers immigrating to South Africa, fearing that they would vote for the predominantly United Party rather than the Nationalist Party, and soon put the UP back in power once again.
+The Nat Government of 1948 opposed the idea of British workers immigrating to South Africa, fearing that they would vote for the predominantly United Party of Jan Smuts rather than the Nationalist Party, and would soon put the UP back in power once again.
 With this change of policy ISCOR began employing workers from Germany rather than from Britain.
-Most of the British and German employees at ISCOR had been soldiers in opposing armies only a few years earlier, so one might have thought that they would not get along together.
+Most of the British and German employees at ISCOR had been soldiers in opposing armies only a few years earlier, so one might have imagined that they would not get along together.
 I don’t think this was the case.
 On the whole they got on very well on an individual level.
-It was only when the German émigrés were in a large group of fellow-countrymen that their wounded national pride rose to the surface and they often sang the Horst Wessel song, the anthem of the Nazi party from 1930 to 1945.
+It was only when the German émigrés were in a large group of fellow-countrymen and the beer was flowing freely that their wounded national pride rose to the surface and they often sang the Horst Wessel song, the anthem of the Nazi party from 1930 to 1945.

 Most of our friends in Vanderbijl were fellow British immigrants.
-My father had gone to introduce himself to our neighbour in Hallwach Street.
-The gent had grown a long beard to mark the hundred and tenth anniversary of the Great Trek, and was cock-a-hoop that the Nationalist Party had come to power.
+My father had gone to introduce himself to our Afrikaner neighbour in Hallwach Street.
+The gent had grown a long beard to mark the hundred and tenth anniversary of the Great Trek, and was cock-a-hoop that the Nationalist Party under Dr Malan had come to power at last.
 He told my father grimly, “Ek praat geen Engels nie,” (I don’t speak English) pouring cold water on my father’s friendly greeting.

 The following year my grandmother was taken ill, so my mother and I returned to Scotland, this time on board the Winchester Castle.